 The Office of the General Assembly (OGA) is the ecclesiastical arm of the PC(USA).
 The Stated Clerk leads the OGA.
 The Stated Clerk and his or her staff work to ensure that the Church maintains itself as a church.
 The OGA carries out all constitutional and most ecumenical functions at the General Assembly.

-Visit the OGA website for more information.
+OGA website for more information.

 Investment & Loan Program Inc.